luigisamurai/design-pattern-examples/README.md

 # Designer Patterns

-The images (src/main/resource) and code were based from the book Head First Design Pattern by Elisabeth Robson; Kathy Sierra; Bert Bates; Eric Freeman Published by O'Reilly Media, Inc., 2004.
+The code were based from the book Head First Design Pattern by Elisabeth Robson; Kathy Sierra; Bert Bates; Eric Freeman Published by O'Reilly Media, Inc., 2004.

 ## Content